opencast/opencast/docs/guides/developer/docs/api/types.md

 ### fields

-Each metadata catalogs has a list of metadata fields that is described as JSON objects with the following fields:
+Each metadata catalogs has a list of metadata fields that is described as array of JSON objects with the following
+fields:

 Field          | Optional | Type                | Description
 :--------------|:---------|:--------------------|:-----------